Boxxxi/AI/NYUDSCourseGame/README.md

 # NYU DS Course Game

 A gamified learning app designed to help NYU MS Data Science students prepare for their coursework while focusing on an AI Research career path.
+Available in both web and iOS versions.

 ## Overview

-This iOS application gamifies the learning process for NYU's Master of Science in Data Science program, with a special focus on courses that align with a career in AI Research.
+This application gamifies the learning process for NYU's Master of Science in Data Science program, with a special focus on courses that align with a career in AI Research.
 The app uses flashcards, achievements, progress tracking, and level-up mechanics to make learning more engaging and effective.

 ## Features